KundanGaira/Cakephp-phpexcel-component/README.md

     ```public $components = array('PhpExcel');```

 ### Conventions
-    *Cell References should be alphanumeric value. e.g. "A2", "B2".
-For first cell of excel ,It is "A1".
+    *Cell References should be alphanumeric value. e.g. "A2", "B2".Like for first cell of excel sheet,It is "A1".
     *Colors  should be in hex code (without hash symbol) or a text like "red"

 ### Example usage